IEA-Paris/IPSP/content/en/faq/gdpr.md

 ---
 version: 1
-title: Does TheSocioscope.org comply with the GDPR/ePR?
+title: Does IPSP comply with the GDPR/ePR?
 ---

 Yes.
 We respect GDPR/ePR rules and even more.